capecrawler/mitmproxy/README.md

 ### Tools
 #### mitmproxy
-<a href="https://mitmproxy.org">mitmproxy</a> is an interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed.
+[mitmproxy](https://mitmproxy.org) is an interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed.

 ##### Installation
-Install mitmproxy on your machine using the <a href="http://docs.mitmproxy.org/en/latest/install.html">docs</a> from the mitmproxy site.
+Install mitmproxy on your machine using the [docs](http://docs.mitmproxy.org/en/latest/install.html) from the mitmproxy site.
 ###### macOS
-The recommended way to install mitmproxy on macOS is to use <a href="https://brew.sh">Homebrew</a>:
+The recommended way to install mitmproxy on macOS is to use [Homebrew](https://brew.sh):

 `brew install mitmproxy`

 ###### Windows
-The recommended way to install mitmproxy on Windows is to download the <a href="http://docs.mitmproxy.org/en/latest/install.html#binary-packages">Self-contained Pre-built Binary Packages</a> from mitmproxy's <a href="https://github.com/mitmproxy/mitmproxy/releases/tag/v2.0.2">releases</a> page.
+The recommended way to install mitmproxy on Windows is to download the [Self-contained Pre-built Binary Packages](http://docs.mitmproxy.org/en/latest/install.html#binary-packages) from mitmproxy's [releases](https://github.com/mitmproxy/mitmproxy/releases/tag/v2.0.2) page.

-After installation, you’ll find shortcuts for <a href="http://docs.mitmproxy.org/en/latest/mitmweb.html#mitmweb">mitmweb</a> (the web-based interface) and <a href="http://docs.mitmproxy.org/en/latest/mitmdump.html#mitmdump">mitmdump</a> in the start menu.
+After installation, you’ll find shortcuts for [mitmweb](http://docs.mitmproxy.org/en/latest/mitmweb.html#mitmweb) (the web-based interface) and [mitmdump](http://docs.mitmproxy.org/en/latest/mitmdump.html#mitmdump) in the start menu.
 Both executables are added to your PATH and can be invoked from the command line.

 ### API Mock Testing
 #### Start proxy